HazekiahWon/-hw-content-security/exp4/README.md

 # results
 - `novels/save/`
     the directory storing my corpus - crawled from `www.booktxt.com`
+    however it's too big so i rar it
 - `agg.txt`
     the aggregation file for the tokenization results of different novels
+    however it's too big so i rar it
 - `novels.model`
     the w2v model trained using the preceding file